-Barbara Lee doesn’t feel vindicated for voting against the Afghan war: ‘I almost wish ...
+Barbara Lee doesn’t feel vindicated for voting against Afghan war: ‘I almost wish ...
 I had been wrong’

 There was this note: “I was one of those who wrote you a very nasty letter,” it said, as Lee recalled it.
 “I condemned you, called you a traitor, the whole bit.”
 Then, wrote the woman, she had two kids and her perspective changed: “I just want to tell you were right and I apologize for what I said to you.”
 The woman also wrote that she didn’t have a lot of money, but enclosed a check for $15.

-Throughout it all, voters in Oakland kept sending Lee to Washington.
+Throughout it all, voters in Oakland kept reelecting Lee, who’s also the subject of the new documentary “Barbara Lee: Speaking Truth To Power,” scheduled for release on Friday.
 The liberal Democrat has worked tirelessly to repeal the Iraq resolution and the 2001 authorization, partnering with veterans groups to build political support.
 Any president can respond to an imminent threat with military force, she said, but Congress cannot give up its role in declaring war.
 “It’s not easy, but again, I always say, as a Black woman in America, we have to be persistent.”

 She supports President Biden’s decision to withdraw troops from Afghanistan but was stunned by the rapid collapse of the country.
 “I think we’re caught — I won’t say caught off guard — but surprised we didn’t calculate how ready the Taliban were,” she said.
 Our soldiers did everything we asked of them, she added.
 There will inevitably be hearings, the emotional deep dives into the what and how and why.